 Although this feels like a hotel for older couples and friends, families are welcome and baby cots/extra beds are available.
 Your first child aged 0-12 stays for free; there is a charge for a second child and for 13+ year olds.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Most rooms are very spacious, as the hotel used to be an apart-hotel.
-Standard rooms can fit a baby cot, Superior rooms and Junior Suites have a sofabed for 1 or can fit a baby cot, and the Suites and Apartments can sleep 4, with children in the lounge area on 2 sofabeds.
+Junior Suites and Suites have a sofabed for 1 or can fit a baby cot.

 Bottles and food can be warmed in the restaurant/café's kitchen, and the Apartments have a microwave.

 Primero Primera is set a few km outside the city centre, in the Tres Torres district.
 It's 14km from the airport and a 10-minute drive or 15-minute metro ride from central Barcelona.